 Different people use Cash Flow Statement for different purposes.
 Senior management uses it to gauge whether there’s enough cash to pay expenses (i.e. suppliers, employees, etc).
 Investors use it to analyze the company’s free cash flow profile and value the company.
 Specifically, credit investors focus on whether the company has enough cash to repay debt with interest.
-Meanwhile, equity investors focus on ability for the cash to grow over time and be rewarded to shareholders.
+Meanwhile, equity investors focus on the ability for the cash to grow over time.
 Both groups of investors would also want to use the cash flow to estimate the company’s valuation.
 Competitors might use it to gain insights into the business and compare the performance with their own.

 Cash Flow Statement Example